YinkaMerit/treehouse_course/README.md

 ## Treehouse

-This repo is for all my course file completed through teamtreehouse.com.
+This repo is for all my course files completed through teamtreehouse.com.

+Test change to conflict with git.